Loading chat...

 AI Summary

-Prohibits attorneys from disclosing copies of sexually explicit material involving adult victims to defendants, their family members, or others unless the court specifically permits it after a hearing and good cause showing
+- Prohibits attorneys from disclosing copies of sexually explicit material depicting adult victims to defendants, their family members, or others without court permission after a hearing and showing of good cause

-Allows attorneys to share such material with their employees or court-appointed assistants for case preparation only under court-issued protective order terms, with recipients informed that further dissemination is prohibited
+- Allows attorneys to share such material with their employees or court-appointed case preparation assistants only under protective order terms, with recipients informed that further dissemination is prohibited

-Clarifies that these restrictions do not relieve prosecutors of their duty to disclose relevant or exculpatory evidence, nor affect the admissibility of relevant evidence in court proceedings
+- Preserves prosecution's duty to disclose relevant or exculpatory evidence and does not affect admissibility of evidence in court proceedings

-Adds Section 1054.11 to the Penal Code, extending protections similar to existing child pornography evidence handling rules to sexually explicit material involving adult victims
+- Extends existing protections similar to those for child pornography evidence to sexually explicit material involving adult victims

 Legislative Description